The F-22 Raptor looks fast just taxiing down the taxiway at OshKosh.

 Date Captured vs. Posted

 Actually, these statistics are a bit surprising to me.
-Certainly, I am happy to see that 52% of my posts were on the same day or within a week of the image’s capture; although it’s down from last year.
-My increased workload in 2014 must have caused the percentage of images from years past to go up dramatically.
+Certainly, I am happy to see that 55% of my posts were on the same day or within a week of the image’s capture; a bit of an increase from last year.
+My workload in 2015 must have caused the percentage of images from years past to go up, again.

 Looking back at how difficult a year of postings can be, I still feel good about the results; given my work schedule, personal lifestyle, and my desire to post mostly wildlife, landscapes, and aviation images.